Chiefs-Steelers game: What you need to know if you’re headed to Arrowhead Stadium - NewsBreak

 Traffic is usually congested near the stadiums as fans flood in to cheer on the Chiefs, and holiday travel won’t help.
 Plan ahead, check traffic conditions and arrive early.

-The weather is expected to have another surge of warmth to come up the state line on Sunday, sending highs into the 60s.
+The FOX4 Weather Team is expecting another surge of warmth to come up the state line on Sunday sending highs into the 60s.

 Getting through the gate

-Stadium gates open at 1:30 p.m. on Sunday, about two hours before kickoff.
+All stadium gates open at 1:30 p.m.
+Sunday, about two hours before kickoff.

 Arrowhead Stadium has a Clear Bag Policy , and that means fans are only allowed to bring a clear plastic bag, a one-gallon, clear zip-seal bag or a small clutch bag into the stadium.
 Backpacks, fanny packs, purses and more are not allowed.

-Fans can still bring sealed water bottles, blankets, small umbrellas, signs and flags.
-See the complete list of prohibited and permitted items .
+Fans are still allowed to bring sealed water bottles, blankets, small umbrellas, signs and flags.
+See the full list of prohibited and permitted items .

 New last season: The team banned American Indian headdresses or face paint .
-However, general face paint is still allowed.
+General face paint is still allowed.

 Masks not required